liferay/liferay-docs/developer/reference/articles/sample-projects/02-apps/workflow-samples/01-intro.markdown

 [TOC levels=1-4]

-This section focuses on Liferay’s Workflow Framework sample projects built with various build tools.
+This section focuses on Liferay's Workflow Framework sample projects built with various build tools.
 You can view these samples by visiting the `apps/workflow` folder corresponding to your preferred build tool: